-The secret to performance is in proper preparation.
+The secret to Flood recovery is in proper preparation before the flood.
 The weather service provided by the Met Office has a Flood Warning Information Service that gives live details across the country.
 The local authority should also provide warnings of expected heavy rainfall.

 Most property owners do not realise that they reside on or near a potential floodplain.
 The Environment Agency website provides an interactive map of locations that are at risk of flooding.

 Floods can be dangerous as the water can be contaminated so please following this Flood recovery checklist to prepare for any immanent dangers